 There is much more to a good roof install than just properly applied roof shingles.
+Proper ventilation is key.

 Both warm and cold climates require proper roof ventilation to prevent costly issues from occurring inside and out of your home.
 Many homeowners are unknowingly reducing the normal life expectancy of their roof system because of improper ventilation.

 As well as extending the life of your roof system, a properly vented roof will reduce the strain on your A/C unit by cooling the temperature of the attic floor, interior ceiling and your ductwork, therefore reducing your energy costs.